vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/breadcrumb.md

 To ensure Breadcrumb working well, the `README.md` file should be included in each folder.

-Otherwise, the path navigation will automatically ignore that level because the component can not generate titles and links from the corresponding level folder.
+Otherwise, the Breadcrumb will ignore that folder level because the component can not generate title and link.

 Please remember to set a title for **HOME PAGE**!